Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 Cost Free Token-based billing

-Latency No network needed API roundtrip required
+Latency No network needed API round-trip required

 Quality E4B class Claude/GPT-4 class

-• About 70-75% of Apple Silicon's unified memory can be used for models (about 11.8GB for a 16GB machine)
+• About 70-75% of Apple Silicon's unified memory can be used for models (about 11.8GB out of 16GB)

 • Ollama + Open WebUI lets you build a chat UI without writing code